rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="Does CDN management in Cloud Files support exposing a custom crossdomain.xml file?" col="in" href="accordion14" >}}

-Cloud Files CDN does not support exposing a custom **crossdomain.xml** file because this file is required by the OpenStack Swift project, on which Cloud Files is based.
+Cloud Files CDN does not support exposing a custom **crossdomain.xml** file because the OpenStack Swift project requires this file on which Cloud Files is based.

 OpenStack Swift uses the **crossdomain.xml** file as a global configuration file for installation.
 The file cannot be modified for multiple tenants,